aws-samples/aws-serverless-airline-booking/src/backend/payment/README.md

 Metric | Description | Dimensions
 ------------------------------------------------- | --------------------------------------------------------------------------------- | -------------------------------------------------
-ColdStart | Number of cold start executions | `function_name`, `service` InvalidPaymentRequest | Number of payment transactions that didn't include pre-authorization/authorization charge token | `operation`, `service`
+ColdStart | Number of cold start executions | `function_name`, `service` InvalidPaymentRequest | Number of payment transactions that didn't include pre-authorization/authorization charge token for collection | `service`
+InvalidRefundRequest | Number of payment transactions that didn't include pre-authorization/authorization charge token for refund | `service`
 SuccessfulPayment | Number of payments successfully collected from confirmed bookings | `service` FailedPayment | Number of payments that failed to be collected from confirmed bookings e.g. payment already collected from charge token | `service`